sftcd/openssl/esnistuff/building-curl-openssl-with-esni.md

 those repos.
 Things should work ok if you build from the tip but we may break that from time to time, so you're better off taking the tagged version (probably:-).
-The tag we're using for this initial cut of both OpenSSL and curl branches is "DEfO-HOWTO1" and is used in the ``git clone`` commands shown below.
+The tag we're using for this initial cut of both OpenSSL and curl branches is "esni-2019-08-30" and is used in the ``git clone`` commands shown below.

 We assume below that you checkout all repos below ``$HOME/code``.
-If you use some other directory you'll need to adjust commands below, and most of the test scripts (e.g. ``openssl/esnistuff/testclient.sh``) whcich also assume that ``$HOME/code`` is the top directory.
+If you use some other directory you'll need to adjust commands below, and most of the test scripts (e.g. ``openssl/esnistuff/testclient.sh``) which also assume that ``$HOME/code`` is the top directory.

 If you prefer to build some other way (e.g. with objects not in the source directory), you need to be aware that this is made easy and documented in the OpenSSL distribution, but not in the curl distribution.
 Please consult the OpenSSL documentation for how to do that.
 (It's not complicated, but there's no need to duplicate the instructions here.)
 For curl, you have to duplicate the entire repo tree (for example, using tar), so it's only useful if you strongly prefer to keep a really clean local copy of the repo.

 We also assume that you have a development machine that can build vanilla OpenSSL and curl - if not, you may need to install dependencies as you go.

 ## Building OpenSSL

 - clone repo:

             $ cd $HOME/code
-            $ git clone --branch DEfO-HOWTO1 https://github.com/sftcd/openssl
+            $ git clone --branch esni-2019-08-30 https://github.com/sftcd/openssl

 - make config: